HELLnyk/AnotheriaKnowledge/echo-service/README.md

 ```

 #Running the project
 First of all you need to create `jar` files of your client and server.
-For this make command `mvn package`.
+For this make command `mvn package` only in `echo-servise` project.
 After this you will have two jar files: *rmi-client-runnable* and *rmi-server-runnable*.
 Then you can run this program.
 It includes a few simple phases:
 - Before using client start your server.
 For this type next command `java  -jar/path\to\created\jar/rmi-server-runnable.jar`
 - Then start your client: `java -jar /path\to\created\jar/rmi-client-runnable.jar`